 Congratulations!
-You have completed your 2020 BBP education requirement.
+You have completed your 2021 bloodborne pathogens education requirement.
 Your completion acknowledges that you will appropriately apply the information shared in this course in your job duties.
 If you have questions, please follow up with your leader.

 Close the browser window displaying this course to move it to your completed transcript.